The logo for Lawn.com.au

 3. Add a layer of compost or well-rotted manure to enrich the soil and provide nutrients for your plants.

-What plants to plant in winter in Australia
+What to grow in winter in Australia

-Vegetables to plant in winter in Australia
+Vegetables to plant in winter

 Among the most popular choices are leafy greens such as cabbage, kale, and spinach.